knowuchiha/coronaUpdater/README.md

-This is a single page application (SPO)
+This is a single page application (SPA)

 Hosted at : https://peaceful-booth-2f8f21.netlify.app/